What is FOIR - L&T Finance

 A dishonoured cheque might seem like a minor banking error, but its impact can be long-lasting, especially if you are planning to apply for a Business Loan.

-Understanding what is dishonour of a cheque, its causes, and how to deal with it can save you from unnecessary legal hassles and financial stress.
+Understanding what do you mean by dishonour of a cheque, its causes, and how to deal with it can save you from unnecessary legal hassles and financial stress.
 It also protects your financial credibility, which L&T Finance considers seriously while processing loan applications.

 Issue cheques responsibly, double-check every detail, and always maintain sufficient balance, because one small slip can affect your big financial dreams.